mojiastonybrook/JF2023_MaCh3_Summit/README.md

 It would add a branch named as *RCreweight* in a copied file of the input, which holds the weights calculated in the normal mode to constrain the parameter of sin_theta_13.

 ## Making plots with the reduced chain
+The plotting scripts are stored in `oscillation_plot` directory.

 ### Trace plots of Log Likelihood

 ### Contours of oscillation parameters